1856 Whig National Convention

 The 1856 Whig National Convention was a presidential nominating convention held from September 17 to September 18, in Baltimore, Maryland.
 Attended by a rump group of Whigs who had not yet left the declining party, the 1856 convention was the last presidential nominating convention held by the Whig Party.
-The convention nominated a ticket consisting of former President Millard Fillmore and former Ambassador Andrew J. Donelson; both had previously been nominated by the 1856 American National Convention.
-The Whig ticket finished third in the 1856 presidential election behind the winning Democratic ticket of James Buchanan and John C. Breckinridge, the runner-up Republican ticket of John C. Fremont and William L. Dayton.
+The convention nominated a ticket consisting of former president Millard Fillmore and former ambassador Andrew J. Donelson; both had previously been nominated by the 1856 American National Convention.
+The Whig ticket finished third in the 1856 presidential election behind the winning Democratic ticket of James Buchanan and John C. Breckinridge and the runner-up Republican ticket of John C. Frémont and William L. Dayton.

 Fall of the Whigs

 The Whig party had been declining in power for some time before its last national convention in 1856.
 In the 1850 midterm elections, Democrats strengthened their majority as the Whigs lost 23 seats in the House and 2 seats in the Senate.
 In 1852, the Whigs lost another 14 House seats and one Senate seat.
 Furthermore, they lost the 1852 presidential election, their third loss in five campaigns.

 A major reason for the Whig party's decline was a loss of its most influential leaders.
 Two of its most key founding members, Henry Clay and Daniel Webster, had both died in 1852.
 Whig leaders from Southern slave states joined the Democratic party.
 Additionally, the Whigs' New York state convention in Syracuse voted to join with the newly formed Republican Party.

 On March 10, 1856, the Whig National Committee met and voted to reject the New York Whigs' merger with the Republican party.
 Whig leaders from Kentucky met and held their state convention in April.
 There they voted to call a national convention.

 In the months leading up to the national convention, Whigs met in convention in several states to select which delegates would be sent to Baltimore in September.
 Delegates to these state conventions debated several options for the upcoming general election: the party could choose former President Millard Fillmore as its candidate, nominate another Whig, or endorse the Democratic candidate James Buchanan.
 As the state conventions met, Fillmore emerged as the clear choice.